 Many eReaders and apps have an option to allow “publisher defaults”.
 This option may be called disable CSS styles or override CSS styles.
 If an eReader or eReader app attempts to override the styles or formatting, the formatting you see may not be (center, bold, or italicized) the way the author intended.

-Putting books from other retailers on your device is called "sideloading."
+Putting books from other retailers on your device is called "side loading."
 This can be accomplished by either using the library software that came with your device or directly moving the book onto your device.
 As new devices are developed and software gets upgraded and changes, small details with this process may change.
-Should anything seem amiss or not work, please refer to your owner's manual, and let us know so that we can update this guide.
-Thank you!
+Should anything seem amiss or not work, please refer to your owner's manual.

 Drag and drop the file into the Calibre window.
 Calibre will add the item to your library automatically.
 By default, Calibre will also copy the file to your Calibre library.